blixttech/blixt-cpt-helpers/README.md

-# blixt-cpt-helpers
+# Conan Package Tool (CPT) Helpers
-A collection of helper functions for Conan Package Tools (CPT)
+A collection of helper classes and functions for Conan Package Tools (CPT).